 The present study offers additional data regarding the acoustic manifestation of Russian word-final voiceless and voiced obstruents.
-The results show small but significant durational differences between words with underlyingly voiceless obstruents and the devoiced counterparts, thus illustrating a case of incomplete neutralization.
+The results show small but significant durational differences between words with underlyingly voiceless obstruents and their devoiced counterparts, thus demonstrating a case of incomplete neutralization.
 The current results offer non-trivial findings about our current understanding of incomplete neutralization.
-First, incomplete neutralization arises, even when orthography and wordspecific effects are minimized.
+First, incomplete neutralization arises, even when orthography and word-specific effects are minimized.
 Second, final devoicing can be incomplete, despite the fact that the target consonants in question are in utterance-medial position, where word-final devoicing is not confounded with utterance-final devoicing.
 Third, stops and fricatives can behave differently in terms of how they incompletely neutralize voicing contrast.
-Viewed from a broader perspective, the current study shows that prosodic structures can affect phonetic implementation patterns by determining how incompletely neutralized contrasts manifest themselves.
+Viewed from a broader perspective, by comparing the current studies with previous studies, we raised the possibility that prosodic structures can affect phonetic implementation patterns by determining how incompletely neutralized contrasts manifest themselves.